guzmo/xyz-docker-docs/README.md

   - **Email:** x-forwarded-email
   - **Account name:**  x-forwarded-user

+For local development you can use the plugin called *modHeader*, it exists for FireFox and Chrome.
+Just add both of the headers with fake values and you are ready to go. ( Ofc this doesn't work in production ;)... ).

 ##Api for local development

 XYZ would love if you all developers used the same REST API when handling storage/data.